infinum/secrets_cli/README.md

     $ secrets read

-This will only read from vault.
+This will read development secrets from the vault.

+To read secrets from a different environment, use the `-e` flag:

+    $ secrets read -e production

 ### Pull

     $ secrets pull

 This will pull from vault and write to your secrets file.
+The deafult file it will pull is the development one.

+To pull from a different environment, also supply the `-e` flag and the `-f` flag for the file path:

+    $ secrets pull -e production -f config/application.production.yml

 ### Push

     $ secrets push

 This will push from your secrets file to vault.

+The same flags apply for pushing as for pulling:

+    $ secrets push -e production -f config/application.production.yml

 ## Development